Nonleptonic two-body decays of $\Lambda_b\rightarrow \Lambda_c \pi, \Lambda_cK$ in the perturbative QCD approach: conclusion

 In this study, we have performed a systematic analysis of the color-allowed baryonic decays $\Lambda_b\rightarrow \Lambda_c P$ with $P$ denotes either kaon or pion in the framework of PQCD.
 With the previous well determined leading-twist LCDAs of baryons, we calculated the branching ratios and up-down asymmetry parameters including both the factorizable and nonfactorizable contributions.
 At the PQCD leading order in $\alpha_s$, a nonleptonic two-body baryon decay process requires at least two hard gluon exchanges.
 All the possible Feynman diagrams can be classified into five topological types, namely $T$, $C$, $E$, $B$, and $G$.
 14 diagrams of $T$-type and 2 diagrams of $G$-type contribute to the factorizable amplitude, while others enter into the nonfactorizable one.
 It is observed that $T$-type diagrams dominates and the contributions from other four type diagrams are small, totaling less than $10\%$.
 The three-gluon contributions are between those of $W$-emission and $W$-exchange diagrams.
 The concerned processes are dominated by the factorizable contribution, but the nonfactorizable contributions are also important and cannot be ignored.
 Their constructive interference enhances the decay branching ratios.

 The predicted two baryonic transition form factors $f_1$ and $g_1$ at maximum recoil are close to those in other theoretical methods within errors, but larger than the previous PQCD calculation due to the different treatment of the charm quark and charmed baryon masses.
 It is found that the nonzero mass difference could numerically enhance the branching ratios of the two-body decay and improve comparison with experiments.
-The predicted branching ratios of $\Lambda_b\rightarrow \Lambda_c \pi$ and $\Lambda_b\rightarrow \Lambda_c K$ are $6.7^{+8.9}_{-4.7}\times 10^{-3}$ and $5.0^{+6.0}_{-4.0}\times 10^{-4}$, respectively, which are generally larger than other theoretical results due to the involved important nonfactorizable effects.
+The predicted branching ratios of $\Lambda_b\rightarrow \Lambda_c \pi$ and $\Lambda_b\rightarrow \Lambda_c K$ are $6.7^{+4.1}_{-3.8}\times 10^{-3}$ and $5.0^{+4.0}_{-3.0}\times 10^{-4}$, respectively, which are generally larger than other theoretical results due to the involved important nonfactorizable effects.
 The obtained ratio of kaon to pion decay rates is accessible to the experiments by LHCb.
 As expected in the heavy quark limit and the soft meson limit, the asymmetry parameter is predicted to be -1, which indicate the $V-A$ nature of the weak current and maximum parity violation.
 Since only the tree operator contributes to the decays, the direct $CP$ asymmetries are absent naturally.

 We discussed theoretical uncertainties arising from the hadronic parameters in baryon LCDAs, the heavy charm quark and charmed baryon masses, and the hard scales.
 The branching ratios suffer a large theoretical uncertainties, whereas the up-down asymmetries are less sensitive to these parameters.
-It should be emphasized that here only the leading-twist baryon LCDA are considered, while other higher-twist contributions are negligible within the accuracy of the current work, which may give significant uncertainties.
+It should be emphasized that here only the leading-twist baryon LCDA are considered, while other higher-twist contributions are neglected within the accuracy of the current work, which may give significant uncertainties.
 The higher-twist contributions should be included to improve the precision of theoretical predictions in the future.
+As a case study with rough estimation, our results may provide useful and reference information for the future application of the PQCD approach to the heavy baryon decays.